pb578/Final-Project/index.md

 ![FIFA World Cup 2026](ok.jpg)

 As seen in the image, there are many other states with soccer stadiums.
 To understand what factors would have gone into account to choose where the world cup is hosted, I added the capacity factor to check.
+The green markers show where where the world cup matches are hosted

 <iframe src="final_stadiums.html" height="600" width="1000"></iframe>
 you can explore this map [as its own web page here](final_stadiums.html).